 The EU-SILC instrument provides two types of data:

-Longitudinal data pertaining to individual-level changes over time, observed periodically over four‐or more year rotation scheme (Annex III (2) of 2019/1700).
+longitudinal data pertaining to individual-level changes over time, observed periodically with a rotation scheme of four or more years (Annex III(2) to EU Regulation 2019/1700).

 EU-SILC collects: